-I will not lie, cheat, or steal in my academic endeavors;

-I will conduct myself honorably in all my endeavors; and

-I will act if the Standard is compromised.
+I will not lie, cheat, or steal in my academic endeavors; I will conduct myself honorably in all my endeavors; and I will act if the Standard is compromised.

-Academic Integrity and Professionalism Policy for DUSON Students as set forth in the Duke University School of Nursing Academic Integrity and Professionalism Policy.
-See the appendices to this handbook for the full text of the Academic Integrity and Professionalism Policy as well as the processes for dispute resolution for academic issues and for disputes related to Telated to the Duke Community Standard or the School of Nursing Academic Integrity and Professionalism Policy.
+Academic Integrity and Professionalism Policy for Duke University School of Nursing Students as set forth in the DUSON Academic Integrity and Professionalism Policy.
+See the appendices to this handbook for the full text of the Academic Integrity and Professionalism Policy as well as the processes for dispute resolution for academic issues and for disputes related to related to the Duke Community Standard or the School of Nursing Academic Integrity and Professionalism Policy.

-In all educational, clinical, and professional situations, Duke University School of Nursing students are expected to conduct themselves in accordance with these principles:
+In all educational, clinical, and professional situations, Duke University School of Nursing (DUSON) students are expected to conduct themselves in accordance with these principles: